sinclr4/NHSUKMCP-Python/README.md

 - "What's the nearest hospital to coordinates 51.5074, -0.1278?"
 - "Convert postcode M1 1AE to coordinates"

+- "Get information about asthma"
+- "Tell me about diabetes symptoms and treatment"
+- "What is the NHS guidance on flu?"
 ## Development

 ### Local Setup